scuya2050/real-estate-analytics-pipeline/README.md

 # Real Estate Analytics Pipeline

 ## Overview
 The Real Estate Analytics Pipeline project is a comprehensive solution for scraping, processing, and visualizing real estate data from a web marketplace.
-It consists of multiple components, including a web scraper, a database, and a Streamlit dashboard for data visualization.
+It consists of multiple components, including a web scraper, a database, and a Streamlit dashboard for data visualization, all orchestrated through Apache Airflow and deployed using containerized Docker services.

 ## Project Structure